ansys/pydyna/README.rst

 Install in developer mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing PyDyna in developer mode allows you to modify the source and enhance it.
+Installing PyDYNA in developer mode allows you to modify the source and enhance it.

 .. note::

     Before contributing to the project, ensure that you are thoroughly familiar with the `PyAnsys Developer's Guide`_.

-Start by cloning the repository
+Start by cloning and installing the repository with these commands:

 .. code::